contoso48/trainingdays/day2/challenges/00-challenge-setupvm.md

 ## Azure CLI

 We will also be using the Azure command-line interface to create and interact with resources running in Azure.
-To install it, go to <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest> and choose your platform.
+This is already installed on the vm.

-When finished, login to your Azure account from the command-line:
+Start command prompt and  login to your Azure account from the command-line:

 ```shell
 $ az login